t3l3machus/undust.py/README.md

 [![License](https://img.shields.io/badge/License-BSD-red.svg)](https://github.com/t3l3machus/undust.py/blob/main/LICENSE)
 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">

-`Undust` is a URL pattern generator that helps uncover archived, backup, and temporary files left behind on web servers.
-Given a URL, it generates the most common file variants like 'gz', 'rar', 'tar', 'zip', 'swp', 'swo', 'swn', 'bak', 'bak1', 'bak2', 'backup', 'old', 'copy', 'save', 'txt', 'tmp', 'temp', and more.
-With the `-a` option, it recursively generates these patterns across all parent directories in the path to maximize coverage:
+`undust` is a URL pattern generator that helps uncover archived, backup, and temporary files left behind on web servers.
+Given a URL, it generates the most common archive, temp and backup file name variants:

 ![Untitled](https://github.com/user-attachments/assets/3de75a84-b283-4fc5-a2fa-bb2166bf2aad)

+With the `-a` option, it recursively generates these patterns across all parent directories in the path to maximize coverage.

 ## Installation
 No special requirements: